Run for Cover (The Killers song): Background and release

-The Killers' vocalist Brandon Flowers revealed that "Run for Cover" was originally written for their 2008 album Day & Age, but it was not completed due to Flowers not being able to finish the second verse of the song at the time.
-After meeting with Australian musician Alex Cameron in Las Vegas, he finally had a breakthrough as they kept on working together until the verse was finished.
+The Killers' vocalist Brandon Flowers revealed that "Run for Cover" was originally written for their 2008 album Day & Age with producer Stuart Price, but it was not completed due to Flowers not being able to finish the second verse of the song at the time.
+According to drummer Ronnie Vannucci, The song was originally "slower, sweeter and busier".
+After meeting with Australian musician Alex Cameron in Las Vegas, Flowers finally had a breakthrough as they kept on working together until the second verse was finished.
 In the beginning of 2017, Flowers revealed the song had a good shot of being featured on the band's album.

+The song contains the first overtly political references in a Killers song.
+Flowers told NME that the song was partly a response to the first presidency of Donald Trump, although the lyrics were not a direct reference to Trump, having mostly been written nine years prior to the song's release.

 The Killers debuted "Run for Cover" during a concert at Borgata in Atlantic City on June 10, 2017.
 On July 28, the song was released as a promotional single from Wonderful Wonderful.

 Composition and lyrical interpretation

 "Run for Cover" has been characterized under the genres new wave, post-punk revival, pop rock, heartland rock, and synth-pop, and was written by Flowers, Mark Stoermer, Ronnie Vannucci Jr., Alex Cameron, Jacknife Lee, and Stuart Price.
 Although it was initially produced by the latter, the track's production was finished by Lee.

-The song also contains an interpolation of Bob Marley's "Redemption Song".
+The song contains an interpolation of Bob Marley's "Redemption Song".

 Lyrically, the song talks about domestic violence as Flowers tells a woman to "run for cover" from her abusive husband while she still can.